madfam-io/plinto/docs/internal/reports/packages-comprehensive-analysis-report.md

 ## Conclusion

-The Plinto package ecosystem demonstrates excellent architectural design and comprehensive coverage of modern development needs.
+The Janua package ecosystem demonstrates excellent architectural design and comprehensive coverage of modern development needs.
 With **92% production readiness** and strong documentation coverage, the platform is well-positioned for enterprise adoption.

 ### Key Achievements:
 - ✅ Comprehensive SDK coverage for major frameworks